Tree House Recovery Colorado

 Respiratory Distress Syndrome

 A combination of fentanyl and Xanax can cause respiratory distress syndrome, which happens when your lungs fail to provide enough oxygen to the body.
-According to the Substance Abuse and Mental Health Services Administration, respiratory distress syndrome can result in brain damage, organ failure, or death.
+Research indicates respiratory distress syndrome can result in brain damage, organ failure, or death.3

 Increased Risk of Seizures

 People who’ve become physically dependent on Xanax can experience seizures during withdrawal.
-According to the U.S. National Library of Medicine, adding fentanyl into the mix only increases the risk of seizures.
+According to the U.S. National Library of Medicine, adding fentanyl to the mix only increases the risk of seizures.4

 Cardiac Complications

-Mixing fentanyl and Xanax can cause cardiovascular problems, like irregular heart rhythms, soul attacks, or cardiac arrest.
-These complications can be life-threatening, especially to people with pre-existing heart conditions, according to Mayo Clinic.
+Mixing fentanyl and Xanax can cause cardiovascular problems, like irregular heart rhythms, stroke, or cardiac arrest.
+These complications can be life-threatening, especially to people with pre-existing heart conditions, according to the Mayo Clinic.5

 Long-Term Implications